Who We Are

 Prior to joining the College, Dirk had 10 years in operations, finance, and accounting management.
 Dirk was operations manager for retail stores from 1991 through 1995.
 In this business development position, he was responsible for the growth and operations of multimillion dollar sales for retail operations in four states.
 Dirk subsequently became accounting manager for regulatory accounting and budgeting in the broadband industry in 1995 and became finance director for business development before joining the College in 2001.

 Lauren is a Principal and Managing Director at Robertson Stephens in the Denver and Vail Valley area.
 She has over 35 years of experience in personal financial planning, divorce planning, finance and real estate.
-Prior to joining Robertson Stephens, she was a wealth manager and financial planner at All Season Financial Advisors with Sean Powers, working with people looking for individualized, creative ways to manage their financial fitness, no matter what shape they’re in.
+Prior to joining Robertson Stephens, she was a wealth manager and financial planner at All Season Financial Advisors.

 Before moving to Colorado in the early ‘90s, Lauren spent 12 years in the financial industry in New York.
 She was an investment banker with Morgan Stanley & Co., a financial analyst with J.W.
 O’Connor & Co., and Vice President of Finance for Silverstein Properties, a Forbes 400 commercial real estate developer in New York City, where she was responsible for arranging over $1 billion in financing.

-Lauren is also a Certified Financial Planner®️ She earned her undergraduate degree from the Woodrow Wilson School for Public and International Affairs at Princeton University and her MBA from Harvard Business School.
-She is a member of the Board of Directors for the American Alpine Club, serving as the Chair of the Piolet Society since 2015.
+Lauren is also a Certified Financial Planner®️.
+She earned her undergraduate degree from the Woodrow Wilson School for Public and International Affairs at Princeton University and her MBA from Harvard Business School.
+She was a member of the Board of Directors for the American Alpine Club, serving as the Chair of the Piolet Society from 2015 – 2021.

-Lauren and her wife Mimi live in the Vail Valley and are the parents of 2 furry dog children, Spike and Nibbles, and one human child, Kate Wilcox, who is a medical resident in internal medicine and pediatrics in Milwaukee, Wisconsin.
-Lauren’s passions outside of personal financial planning include backcountry skiing, mountain biking and rock climbing.
+Lauren and her wife Mimi live in the Vail Valley and are the parents of a fur child, Nibbles, and one human child, Kate Wilcox, who is a Fellow in Cardiology in Salt Lake City, Utah.
+Lauren’s passions outside of personal financial planning include backcountry skiing, mountain biking and reading.

 James Williams founded J.F.
 Williams Co., Inc. in 1995 to help people manage their money to tend to their life.
 His prior experience includes an extensive career in personal and estate tax planning and compliance management with a national accounting firm; as well as providing income tax, property and excise tax compliance management and special finance planning for a variety of businesses.